mmistretta/spring-boot-sample/README.md

 To use this project on openshift first login to ocp using `oc login <api url>` or the odo command

-Then create or select your project usinh
+Then create or select your project using
 `oc new-project <your-project-name>`

 Then go into the directory you cloned into and run the following command